Crashes, police chases all too common, say residents

 Three investigations are under way into the crash.

-Next story in National: Potentially deadly illegal pills arriving at border
+Next story in New Zealand: Potentially deadly illegal pills arriving at border

 Copyright © 2012, Radio New Zealand